agdevtools/unitedapp/README.md

 There are five attributes of any good runbook; the five A's.
 They must be:

-- actionable.
+- Actionable.

-- accessible.
+- Accessible.

-- accurate.
+- Accurate.

-- authoritative.
+- Authoritative & non Assuming.

-- adaptable.
+- Adaptable.

 Lets take each of the abover points.